Avaray/simple-barcode-generator/README.md

 ## Why you shouldn't use this library

-It might not be developed further.
-EAN13 might be the only format.
 Whether the project will be developed further depends on my willingness to work.
+EAN13 might be the only supported format.

 ## Idea